Alfa Romeo Maintenance: Cost, Plans and Service Schedule

 The question is: Should you?
 After all, for most of its history, Alfa Romeo has had a mixed reputation for build quality and repair costs — which is arguably why you might find that used Giulia for only $25,000.

-So, what do Alfas truly cost to maintain and repair?
-How does that compare to their rivals?
-And is there any way you can avoid breaking the bank to keep your Alfa on the road?
+We’ll cover what Alfas truly cost to maintain and repair, how that compares to its rivals and ways to avoid breaking the bank to keep your Alfa on the road.

 Jump to insightThat data also suggests that Alfa Romeos are more expensive to maintain and repair than vehicles from Lexus, Genesis and Acura but less expensive to own than Audis, BMWs and Mercedes-Benzes.